openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Request

-The following additional parameters are defined for credential issuance requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential format.

 * `doctype`: REQUIRED.
 JSON string as defined in (#server_metadata_mso_mdoc)
 * `claims`: OPTIONAL.
 A JSON object as defined in (#server_metadata_mso_mdoc)

-The following is a non-normative example of a credential issuance request with Credential format `mso_mdoc`.
+The following is a non-normative example of a Credential Request with Credential format `mso_mdoc`.

 <{{examples/credential_request_iso_mdl_with_claims.json}}

 ### Credential Response

-The value of the `credential` claim in the credential response MUST be a a JSON string that is the base64url-encoded representation of the issued Credential.
+The value of the `credential` claim in the Credential Response MUST be a a JSON string that is the base64url-encoded representation of the issued Credential.

 # Document History